ngojenny/pd-notes/complete-intro-to-react-v5-brian-holt/notes.md

 ```
 ## Error Boundaries
-* Cannot do error boundaries with hooks, must use class components
 * Prevents entire UI from crashing when there is an error.
 It’s able to catch JavaScript errors in child component, log the error and display feedback to user.
 * See [Error Boundaries – React](https://reactjs.org/docs/error-boundaries.html#introducing-error-boundaries)
 * Example: